 Government innovation: Citizens value and want more of it.
 An Accenture survey of 590 government professionals across 10 countries found almost universal recognition of what citizens are asking of them.
-Yet just 8 percent of agencies in the study emerged as government innovation leaders.
+Yet just 18 percent of Irish agencies in the study emerged as government innovation leaders.

 What results are innovation leaders achieving?
 What are they doing that sets them apart?
-And, how can we apply their habits and behaviors to fuel innovation in other organizations?
+And, how can we apply their habits and behaviours to fuel innovation in other organisations?

 Learn from government innovation leaders

 Accenture’s study uncovered some surprising practices of government innovation leaders:

 - Unexpected partnerships.
 Leaders are more likely to work with at least one private partner to get knowledge, guidance or information that feeds into their innovation activities.
 They also think creatively when it comes to partnerships and are ready to discuss the need to be innovative with external stakeholders, such as citizens/customers, companies, suppliers and other public agencies.